-- A. He is faithful.
+A. He is faithful.
 Paul actually began this letter emphasizing God's faithfulness back in 1:9, "God, who has called you into fellowship with his Son Jesus Christ our Lord, is faithful."
-To say that God is faithful is to affirm two realities about God. - 1.
-He will always be what He has always been.
-He's dependable.
-He's reliable.
-He's trustworthy.
-He's consistent. - 2.
-He will always do what He has promised to do.
+To say that God is faithful is to affirm two realities about God.

+1. He will always be what He has always been.
+Dependable.
+Reliable.
+Trustworthy.
+Consistent.

+2. He will always do what He has promised to do.
 Always.
 And what has He promised to do?
-We find two of His promises right here, one negative and the other positive. - B. He will never give us more than we can bear.
+We find a double promise right here, one negative and the other positive.

+B. He will never give us more than we can bear.
 "He will not let you be tempted beyond what you can bear."
 Yes, God allows us to be tempted, but never beyond what we can bear.
 That's a promise.
 We will never face a temptation that must lead to sin.
 That won't happen.

-- 1. That's not because we have inherent strength.
-That's certainly not the case, for the strength to resist temptation comes from Christ, not ourselves. - 2.
-That's also not because He will shield us from difficulties.
+1. That's not because we have inherent strength.
+That's certainly not the case, for the strength to resist temptation comes from Christ, not ourselves.

+2. That's also not because He will shield us from difficulties.
 "We must go through many hardships to enter the kingdom of God," Paul told the young converts he led to Christ in Acts 14:22.
 James put it this way in James 1:2, "Consider it pure joy, my brothers, whenever [not if, but whenever] you face trials [peirasmos] of many kinds."

-When a person accepts Jesus Christ as his Savior and Lord, that new believer doesn't receive a temptation-proof bubble that blocks out all enemy enticements.
+When a person accepts Jesus Christ as his Savior and Lord, that new believer doesn't receive a difficulty-proof bubble that blocks out all enemy enticements.
 That's not what God offers us.
 But this He does.
 He will never give us more than we can bear.
 Never.